Sraleik/sorci/README.md

   streamName
 );

-// This will everything needed to persist the events properly await sorci.createStream();
+// This will create everything needed to persist the events properly await sorci.createStream();